 21 - 10 - 2020

-By Andy Heath, Partner, Architecture, and Caroline Dommett, Associate, Architecture – first published by Housing LIN on 21 October 2020.
+By Andy Heath, Consultant, Architecture, and Caroline Dommett, Associate, Architecture – first published by Housing LIN on 21 October 2020.

 The quality of our homes and urban environments play a vital role in our health and wellbeing; something that has become all the more evident in 2020, especially as a result of the pandemic.
 This Case Study on Rochester Riverside for the Housing Learning and Improvement Network, captures the key design characteristics that establish a route to healthy, sustainable, and enjoyable home for all ages.